alastairpatrick/qos/README.md

 If a priority ceiling is not configured, the default is auto priority ceiling.
 In this mode, whenever a mutex is acquired, its priority ceiling is set to the task's priority minus one, but only if that would result in an increase.
-This often leads to the system settling on suitable mutex priorities ceilings and, where it doesn't, they can be optimally configured.
+This often leads to the system settling on suitable mutex priorities ceilings and, where it doesn't, they can be better configured.

 ### Parallel Tasks